 For CI/CD workloads using Jenkins with Kubernetes, refer to the following documentation that reviews best practices, common configuration patterns, and orchestration of continuous delivery:

-- Best Practices for Running Jenkins on Container Engine
+- Best Practices for Running Jenkins on Kubernetes Engine

-- Continuous Delivery in Container Engine using Jenkins
+- Continuous Delivery in Kubernetes Engine using Jenkins

 Spinnaker is an open source, multi-cloud CD platform that can orchestrate

 software deployment workflows and cluster management.
 Spinnaker's cluster

 management features provide the ability to provision and control cloud resources

 such as instance groups, instances, firewalls, and load balancers.
 The software